 Causes of Fatigue in Arthritis

-Inflammation, pain, inactivity and lifestyle factors can cause extreme tiredness.
+Inflammation, pain, inactivity and lifestyle factors can cause extreme tiredness when living with arthritis.

-Fatigue and arthritis go hand in hand for many people with arthritis.
+Fatigue and sleep problems go hand-in-hand for many people with arthritis.
 The main culprits are the inflammatory disease process and the accompanying chronic pain.

 - Inflammation.
 If you have an autoimmune disease, your immune system attacks your body and inflammation is the result.
 The body undergoes stress as it tries to cope with the release of inflammatory cytokines (proteins) in the blood.
 That can cause fatigue, especially when disease activity is high or low-grade inflammation remains for a long time.